 Boys enter puberty later than girls, by about two years, making the average start to puberty for boys age twelve.

 If you notice extra weight gain overall, more than the normal “pouch” and “filling out” of puberty, it may be an indication of excess, unhealthy weight gain.

 It’s a good idea to privately discuss your concerns with your pediatrician if this is the case.

 “My son seems to be the smallest in the class—all the girls are taller than he is!
 And he doesn’t seem to be getting muscular.”

-In general, girls and boys grow at very different rates—girls outpace boys early on, then boys catch up and surpass girls during later adolescence.
-With this lag behind girls, puberty starts about 2 years later (around age 12) for boys.
+As mentioned, girls and boys grow at very different rates.
+Girls outpace boys early on, then boys catch up and surpass girls later in adolescence.

-Worried about whether your child is getting the proper nutrients for growth and development?
+Is your child getting the proper nutrients for development?
 Check out my E-Guide, Nutrients for Kids, Advanced Guide below: